-- B. Step 3: Start scanning immediately in LIVE.
+- Step 3: Start scanning immediately in LIVE.
 The ultrasound images appear and you can start scanning. - C. Step 4: Select a parameter button on the left side to adjust the parameter value in B mode.
 (The illustration above is an example of clicking "Gain")

-D. Step 5: Switch to CF mode (optional) or TVI mode (optional when TD is enabled)

-- Functions in SCAN (LIVE) mode selection: - Touch B, the system would be selected for mode B, which means a two-dimensional ultrasound image display composed of bright dots representing the ultrasound echoes. - Touch CF (optional), the system would be selected for CF mode, the speed and direction of blood flows are represented on a color map overlaid on the 2D image.
+- Step 5: Switch to CF mode (optional) or TVI mode (optional when TD is enabled) - 1.
+Functions in SCAN (LIVE) mode selection: - a Touch B, the system would be selected for mode B, which means a two-dimensional ultrasound image display composed of bright dots representing the ultrasound echoes. - b Touch CF (optional), the system would be selected for CF mode, the speed and direction of blood flows are represented on a color map overlaid on the 2D image.
 The color flow is shown in ROI.
 Its size and location are adjustable.

-(TD on) Tap TD to activate TVI (optional).
+(TD on) Tap TD to turn on TVI (optional).
 The system will be selected for TVI mode.
 The velocity and direction of the heart tissue are represented on a color map superimposed on the 2D image.
 The movement of the tissue is displayed in the ROI.
 Its size and location are adjustable.

-- Touch M, the system would be selected for M mode, a diagnostic ultrasound presentation of the temporal changes in the echoes in which the depth of the echo-producing interfaces is displayed along one axis and the time is displayed along the second axis, recording the movement of the interfaces to and away from the transducer. - d Tap PW to enter PW mode sample port placement (optional).

-Select the port position and adjust the port size, port angle, and image gain base in CF mode.

-(TD On) Touch TDI to enter the TDI mode of sample port placement (optional when TD is turned on as 'ON').
-Select the door position and adjust the size, angle, and gain of the image based on the TVI mode.

-Tap PW Enter (optional), the system would be selected for Doppler PW (pulsed wave) mode, if moving objects changed the characteristic of the sound waves.
-By sending short, rapid pulses of sound, it becomes possible to accurately measure blood velocity in a precise location and in real time.
+- c Touch M, the system would be selected for M mode, a diagnostic ultrasound presentation of the temporal changes in the echoes in which the depth of the echo-producing interfaces is displayed along one axis and the time is displayed along the second axis, recording the movement of the interfaces to and away from the transducer. - d Tap PW to enter PW mode sample port placement (optional).
+Select the port position and adjust the port size, port angle, and image gain base in CF mode. - (TD on) Tap TDI to enter the TDI mode of sample port placement (optional when TD is enabled as 'ON').
+Select the door position and adjust the size, angle, and gain of the image based on the TVI mode. - Tap PW Enter (optional), the system would be selected for PW Doppler (pulsed wave) mode, if objects in movement to alter the characteristic of sound waves.
+By sending short, rapid pulses of sound, it becomes possible to accurately measure blood velocity in a precise location and in real time f Touch PD (Optional), the system would be selected for PD (Power Doppler) mode, it is used to obtain images that are difficult or impossible to obtain using standard color Doppler, and to provide greater detail of blood flow, especially in vessels located within organs.

-(TD on) Tap Enter for TDI (optional when TD is enabled) and the system will be selected for Tissue Doppler Imaging (TDI) mode.
+(TD on) Tap Enter for TDI (optional when TD is enabled) and the system will be selected for Tissue Doppler Imaging (TD) mode.
 Moving objects alter the characteristics of sound waves.
-By sending short, fast sound pulses, it is possible to accurately measure the velocity of heart tissue in a precise location and in real time.
+By sending short, fast sound pulses, it is possible to accurately measure the velocity of heart tissue in a precise location and in real time